IBM/cp4ba-labs/23.0.2/Bring-up/Bring-Up-Lab-1/Exercise-1-Prepare.md

 - an **entitlement key**, and
 - an environment with a **bastion host** and **OpenShift cluster** from TechZone.

->**Note:** All the tools such as podman and OpenShift command-line interface needed while the lab are already available on the provided bastion host.
+> All the tools such as podman and OpenShift command-line interface needed while the lab are already available on the provided bastion host.

 ### 1.2.1 Get the Entitlement Key